-GAINESVILLE, Fla. -- Florida extended its winning streak over Kentucky to 26 games in relatively easy fashion Saturday -- which is pretty much standard in the series between the Southeastern Conference teams.
+GAINESVILLE, Fla. -- Florida extended its winning streak against Kentucky to 26 games in relatively easy fashion on Saturday -- which is pretty much standard in the series between the Southeastern Conference teams.

 Kentucky (1-3, 0-1 SEC) struggled offensively without starting quarterback Maxwell Smith, who entered the game as the league's leading passer (322.0 yards per game).
 Smith sat out with a shoulder injury, which he suffered in last week's loss to Western Kentucky.
 Morgan Newton started in his place and completed just 7 of 21 passes for 48 yards.

-It was over when: Florida CB Jaylen Watkins intercepted a Newton pass and returned it 26 yards for a touchdown with 8:24 remaining in the first half.
-That put the Gators ahead 17-0 and was part of a 21-point second quarter.
+It was over when: Florida cornerback Jaylen Watkins intercepted a Newton pass and returned it 26 yards for a touchdown with 8:24 remaining in the first half.
+That put the Gators ahead 17-0, and was part of a 21-point second quarter.

 Game ball goes to: Driskel.
 The sophomore was a little wild and did throw his first interception of the season, but he also completed 18 of 27 passes for 203 yards and ran seven times for 43 yards.
 The 27 pass attempts were a career high.

-Stat of the game: Kentucky WR La'Rod King entered the game leading the SEC in receptions per game (7.7) after 23 catches in the first three games.
+Stat of the game: Kentucky receiver La'Rod King entered the game leading the SEC in receptions per game (7.7) and had 23 catches in the first three games.
 He caught just three passes for 13 yards.
 Teammate Aaron Boyd was averaging 6.0 catches per game.
 He didn't have a catch.

 What it means for Florida: The Gators enter their bye week with a 4-0 record and a chance to heal up some key injured players (RB/FB Trey Burton, LB Jelani Jenkins, RT Chaz Green) before an Oct.
 6 game against LSU.